-Aboard ship, Mission Specialists may actively support the mission by performing such roles as sub launch and recovery, subsea communications during the dives, submersible servicing and more.
+Aboard ship, Mission Specialists may actively support the mission by performing such roles as assisting with submersible launch and recovery, subsea communications during the dives, submersible servicing and more.

 Depart Titanic Site

-After the conclusion of the last dive, transfer to the expedition support yacht and depart the wreck site for the return transit to St. John’s.
+After the conclusion of the last dive, the dive support ship will depart the wreck site and begin steaming toward the helicopter rendezvous location.

-On the return sailing, join the post-mission briefing with the expedition crew, enjoy informal discussions, review collected images, video and sonar data.
+Join the post-mission briefing with the expedition crew, enjoy informal discussions with content experts, and review the images, video and sonar data collected during the mission.